Skip to main content

 Prerequisites

-1. Complete the steps outlined in Getting Started with a Platform Connector.
+Before you get started, complete the steps outlined in Getting Started with a Platform Connector.

 Server implementation